Machine-Labz/cloak/docs/docs/overview/tech-stack.md

 # Technology Stack

 Cloak blends Rust, Pinocchio, SP1, and modern web tooling to deliver privacy-preserving withdrawals.
-For a deep dive see [`TECH_STACK.md`](../TECH_STACK.md); this page highlights the essentials.
+This page provides a comprehensive overview of the technical stack and implementation details.

 ## Languages & Frameworks